exploringweirdmachines/Entropy-based-Tokenizer/README.md

 ## Todo

-- Limit for the number of tokens to be generated
+- Add limit for the number of tokens to be generated
 - Add special tokens capability
+-
+## Bugs
+- Duplicate tokens

 ## License